BC's INFORMATION SOURCE FOR CHILDREN, YOUTH, AND FAMILIES

 The Pinwheel was very well run, flowed well, speakers shared pertinent personal experiences.

-You're very brave and you should be proud you've shared your story.
+You’re very brave and you should be very proud that you’ve shared your story

 Achieving the vision

 The Kelty Mental Health Resource Centre (KMHRC) was established in 2008 through the support of the Kelty Patrick Dennehy Foundation and is part of BC Children's Hospital’s Provincial Child and Youth Healthy Living Initiative, thanks to the generosity of RBC.
 The KMHRC is the core element of the Mental Health Literacy Team's vision of a world where mental health is embraced and talked about easily, openly, and from a strong knowledge base.
 Serving the entire province, the KMHRC provides mental health and substance use information, resources, and peer support to children, youth and their families from across BC.
 The KMHRC also provides assistance to those having trouble navigating the mental health system.
 Services are free of charge, and are available on the website, over the phone, in person, or through email.

 A key feature of the operation of the KMHRC is the partnership with FamilySmart® through the Institute of Families.
 Peer support is delivered by FamilySmart® staff, where parents and youth with lived experience, called Parents in Residence (PiR) and Youth in Residence (YiR), respond directly to calls and emails, and offer personalized, specific guidance and support.
 This partnership between BC Children’s Hospital and the Institute of Families FamilySmart® program has been a unique feature of the services offered at the KMHRC, ensuring that youth and families can connect directly with a peer who understands.